zoran-cuckovic/beautiful-jekyll/_posts/2019-03-06-qgis-shadows.md

 *QGIS algorithm for natural shadow modelling.*

 ## Introduction
 Modelling natural illumination is quite difficult in software for digital cartography.
 Yes, we do have hillshading algorithms, but despite the name they do not produce true shade.
-Hillshade routines colour the terrain according to exposition towards the sun (white for directly exposed and black for unexposed areas),  *but they do not model light path*.
+Hillshade routines colour the terrain according to exposition towards the sun (white for directly exposed and black for unexposed areas),  *but they do not model the light path*.
 There are no shadows in hillshades.
 As a result, a canyon floor will be rendered the same way as a wide valley, which impedes the perception of depth.
 Hillshades often have a feeling of "elephant skin", as if the Earth surface were wrinkled by long term cosmetic abuse.

 <iframe frameborder="0" class="juxtapose" width="100%" height="750" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=1d278554-40e8-11e9-9c6a-0edaf8f81e27"> </iframe>
 *Simple hillshade vs natural shadows: slide to compare*